hashicorp/katakoda/consul-upstream-load-balancing/step3.md

 }
 ```

-This configuration creates a `service-resolver` configuration, for the service `backend` that for every request picks 2 (as expressed by `ChoiceCount`) random instances of the service and resolves to the one with the least amount of load.
+This configuration creates a `service-resolver` load balancing policy, for every request to the `backend` service 2 (as expressed by `ChoiceCount`) random instances of that service are selected and the traffic is routed to the one with the least amount of load.

 You can apply the policy using the `consul config` command.